Tuesday, December 15, 2015

 Homosexuality is not part of the African culture but they are now listening to external voice: First traditional Gay marriage in South Africa.

-Thus; someone caught in a homosexual act, instantly faces severe punishment, beatings and lynchings, many times leading to death.
+Thus, someone caught in a homosexual act instantly faces severe punishment, beatings, and lynchings, many times leading to death.

 They thought Africans to follow the Bible or the gospel.
 Well, later the truth was discovered.
 The reason wasn’t to let Africans know about Christianity but to loot.

 Fortunately, many parts of Africa derived interest in the Bible and studied it thoroughly, therefore living by its teachings.
-An African Christian, explaining his point, to defend his hate against homosexuality, would take one deep step into the Bible.
+An African Christian, explaining his point to defend his hate against homosexuality, would take one deep step into the Bible.

-The question is: Why are Europeans and other Gay Rights Organizations, now fighting for the practice of homosexuality to be recognized in Africa, when they had already been there with the Holy Bible, a book telling Africans how evil the practice of homosexuality is?”
+The question is: Why are Europeans and other Gay Rights Organizations now fighting for the practice of homosexuality to be recognized in Africa, when they had already been there with the Holy Bible, a book telling Africans how evil the practice of homosexuality is?”

 The teachings of the Holy Bible can’t be reversed, so I am afraid to say that Africa can never change its mind or opinion on the negative aspects of homosexuality.

-Many believe after Africa’s survival of Aids, Ebola, and other deadly diseases, America and Europe are destined to ruin the continent with homosexuality, just to continue to kill Africans, when any epidemic erupts.
+Many believe that after Africa’s survival of Aids, Ebola, and other deadly diseases, America and Europe are destined to ruin the continent with homosexuality, just to continue to kill Africans, when any epidemic erupts.

-Africa has learned a lot from their misfortunes, that is the reason it is fighting against homosexuality today.
+Africa has learned a lot from their misfortunes, which is the reason it is fighting against homosexuality today.
 Unfortunately, the path Uganda has taken to deal with this issue is totally out of course.
 The proposal for the death penalty for homosexuals is sheer madness.
 Violence against homosexuals is not an option or a solution.

 According to many homosexuals, they were born with it.
 Who feels it, knows it.
 Do men bear to love men?
 That’s really a hard concept to accept.